Little Witch Academia: Short films

 Little Witch Academia was produced by Trigger as part of the Young Animator Training Project's Anime Mirai 2013 project, which funds young animators, alongside other short films by Madhouse, Zexcs, and Gonzo.
 The short was created and directed by Yoh Yoshinari and written by Masahiko Otsuka, with music by Michiru Ōshima.
 The short, along with the other Anime Mirai shorts, opened in 14 Japanese theatres on March 2, 2013.
 Trigger later released the short on Niconico and with English subtitles on YouTube and Crunchyroll on April 19, 2013.
 The short was later released on region-free Blu-ray on October 24, 2013.

 On July 5, 2013, Trigger announced at Anime Expo that a second short film, titled Little Witch Academia: The Enchanted Parade, would be developed in response to the reception the first short received.
 The project began production in 2014 following the airing of Kill la Kill.
 Whilst initially having the funds for a twenty-minute episode, Trigger launched a Kickstarter campaign to extend its runtime to 40 minutes.
-The Kickstarter was launched on July 9, 2013, and met its $150,000 USD goal within five hours, finishing with a total of $625,518.
+The Kickstarter was launched on July 9, 2013, and met its US$150,000 goal within five hours, finishing with a total of $625,518.
 The short premiered at Anime Expo 2015, and was made available for Kickstarter backers on July 3, 2015, before it was subsequently released in Japanese theaters on October 9 of that year.
 Both films were later released on Netflix with an English-language dub on December 15, 2015.
 However, both films were removed from Netflix in the United States on October 9, 2019.